 not use, sell, rent, transfer, distribute, commercially exploit, or otherwise disclose or make available State Data for Contractor’s own purposes or for the benefit of anyone other than the State without the State’s prior written consent.
 Contractor’s misuse of State Data may violate state or federal laws, including but not limited to MCL 752.795.

 Discovery.
-Contractor will immediately notify the State upon receipt of any requests which in any way might reasonably require access to State Data or the State’s use of the Software and Hosted Services, if applicable.
-Contractor will notify the State Program Managers or their designees by the fastest means available and also in writing.
-In no event will Contract provide such notification more than twenty-four (24) hours after Contractor receives the request.
-Contractor will not respond to subpoenas, service of process, FOIA requests, and other legal requests related to the State without first notifying the State and obtaining the State’s prior approval of Contractor’s proposed responses.
-Contractor agrees to provide its completed responses to the State with adequate time for State review, revision and approval.
+The Contractor may disclose information to the extent disclosure is required by law, legal process, or applicable professional standards.
+Contractor will, unless legally prohibited from doing so, immediately notify the State upon receipt of any requests which in any way might reasonably require access to State Data in the Contractor’s possession or control.
+Contractor will notify the State Program Managers or their designees by the fastest means available and also in writing. .
+Contractor will not respond to subpoenas, service of process, FOIA requests, and other legal requests related to the State without first notifying the State.

 Loss or Compromise of Data.
-In the event of any act, error or omission, negligence, misconduct, or breach on the part of Contractor that compromises or is suspected to compromise the security, confidentiality, integrity, or availability of State Data or the physical, technical, administrative, or organizational safeguards put in place by Contractor that relate to the protection of the security, confidentiality, or integrity of State Data, Contractor must, as applicable:
+In the event of any act, error or omission, negligence, misconduct, or breach on the part of Contractor that compromises the security, confidentiality, integrity, or availability of State Data (“Security Incident”), Contractor must, as applicable:

-notify the State as soon as practicable but no later than 24 hours of becoming aware of such occurrence;
+notify the State promptly but no later than 72 hours of becoming aware of such occurrence;

-cooperate with the State in investigating the occurrence, including making available all relevant records, logs, files, data reporting, and other materials required to comply with applicable law or as otherwise required by the State;
+reasonably cooperate with the State in investigating the, Security Incident including, upon request, making available relevant information required to comply with applicable law or as otherwise reasonably requested by the State;

 in the case of PII or PHI, at the State’s sole election:

-with approval and assistance from the State, notify the affected individuals who comprise the PII or PHI as soon as practicable but no later than is required to comply with applicable law, or, in the absence of any legally required notification period, within 5 calendar days of the occurrence; or
+provide commercially reasonable assistance to the State for the State’s notification to the affected individuals who comprise the PII or PHI promptly but no later than is required to comply with applicable law; or

-reimburse the State for any costs in notifying the affected individuals;
+reimburse the State for any reasonable costs in notifying the affected individuals;

 in the case of PII, provide third-party credit and identity monitoring services to each of the affected individuals who comprise the PII for the period required to comply with applicable law, or, in the absence of any legally required monitoring services, for no less than 24 months following the date of notification to such individuals;

-perform or take any other actions required to comply with applicable law as a result of the occurrence;
+take commercially reasonable actions required to comply with applicable law as a result of the Security Incident;

-pay for any costs associated with the occurrence, including but not limited to any costs incurred by the State in investigating and resolving the occurrence, including reasonable attorney’s fees associated with such investigation and resolution;
+pay for any reasonable costs incurred by the State associated with the Security Incident including but not limited to any costs incurred by the State in investigating and resolving the Security Incident, including reasonable attorney’s fees associated with such investigation and resolution;

-without limiting Contractor’s obligations of indemnification as further described in this Contract, indemnify, defend, and hold harmless the State for any and all claims, including reasonable attorneys’ fees, costs, and incidental expenses, which may be suffered by, accrued against, charged to, or recoverable from the State in connection with the occurrence;
+;

-be responsible for recreating lost State Data in the manner and on the schedule set by the State without charge to the State; and
+to the extent feasible, be responsible for recreating lost State Data in the manner and on the schedule mutually agreed to by the parties, without charge to the State; and